 Exchange Traded Funds

 A financial advisor might charge about 1% to recommend money managers to clients.
 The money managers often charge another 1%.
+This is on top of the ETF fees.
 The combined 2% in “service” fees is a HUGE barrier to overcome.

 Most people can manage an ETF portfolio very efficiently without having to overcome the layers of fees within the financial industry.
 Our solution is the ETF Tactical Trading service.

 Fundamental Trends offers two global strategies: the Global Trends portfolio for long-term growth investors and the Global Asset Allocation portfolio for moderate risk balanced investors.